shimaxy/Sparse_Annotation_Segmentation/README.md

 In this repository, we share the source code of our paper "Segmenting Skin Biopsy Images with Coarse and Sparse Annotations using U-Net" SUbmitted to the Special Issue on Image Analysis in Dermatology 2021.

-Abstract below:
+Abstract:
 "The number of melanoma diagnoses has increased dramatically over the past three decades, outpacing almost all other cancers.
 Nearly 1 in 4 skin biopsies are of melanocytic lesions, highlighting the clinical and public health importance of correct diagnosis.